openpnp/openpnp/FAQ.md

 Log files are under the `log` subdirectory and the current file is always called `OpenPnP.log`.

+If you double-click your camera view, a snapshot gets written to the `snapshots` subfolder.

+Some Computer Vision pipelines also write debug images into various subfolders here.

 ## How do I reset my configuration?

 Sometimes it's easiest just to completely reset your configuration and start over.
 To do that, just delete the whole OpenPnP configuration directory.
 See [Where are configuration and log files located?](#where-are-configuration-and-log-files-located) for it's location.